Private dance lessons are the most efficient one-on-one learning experience.

 Those students who don’t have a dance partner can dance with their teachers and compete against other teacher-student pairs in the Pro-Am competitions, where judges will compare them against other students of the same sex, dance level and age in the teacher-student couples.

-The first competitive dance level is the “Newcomer Level” for dancers who had less than 30 private lessons.
+The first competitive dance level is the “Newcomer Level” for dancers who have less than 30 private lessons.

-You can also pick the dance styles and the dance grouping for your competitions.
+You can also pick the dance styles and grouping for your competitions.

 One of the most popular Frequently Asked Questions is how to count music.